NateEag/how-i-code/drafts/daily-routine.rst

 Check calendar for any upcoming events.

-If this is the first triage of the day, check the previous day's log for any undone todo items and file new items accordingly (do not just copy and paste them, because that never stops).
-Also review my assigned tasks with deadlines to make sure their deadlines are up-to-date and not at risk.
+If this is the first triage of the day:

+* Check my daily log from yesterday for any undone todo items and file new items accordingly (do not just copy and paste them, because that never stops)

+* Review assigned tasks with deadlines to make sure their deadlines are up-to-date and not at risk.

 After Lunch